Noeska/illegiblesemantics/pages/about.md

 # Illegible Semantics

-*Welcome to the additional materials companion webpage for the Alt.Vis paper submission "Illegible Semantics: Exploring the Design Space of Metal Logos".* On this page, you will find various materials to accompany our paper.
+*Welcome to the additional materials companion web site for the alt.VIS paper submission "Illegible Semantics: Exploring the Design Space of Metal Logos".* (A PDF version of the paper is available to all readers and can be downloaded <a href="https://arxiv.org/pdf/2109.01688" target="_blank" rel="noopener"><span>here</span></a>.)

+On this page, you will find various materials to accompany our paper.
 We provide a thorough description of the Dimensions of Doom with illustrative examples, a detailed guide to metal genres with sample logos designed by Gerrit Rijken (a.k.a. <a href="http://www.tundratoucan.com/" target="_blank" rel="noopener"><span>Tundra Toucan</span></a>), and initial survey results.

 <!--
 #### Authors